-Whether it be short-term or long-term, we have all experienced the feeling of doubt that begins to loom over us after the honeymoon phase.
+We have all experienced the feeling of doubt that begins to loom over us after the honeymoon phase.
 It’s never easy to admit to a weakening in your relationship.
 Maybe he’s no longer bringing you flowers or calling you during your lunch break.
 But let’s be real, this doesn’t mean your relationship is doomed or unrepairable.
-All relationships are ever-evolving and your partner’s actions might be revealing what they simply can’t communicate.
+There are signs he needs more from your relationship.
+But – All relationships are ever-evolving.
+But your partner’s actions might be revealing what they simply can’t communicate.

-Men are typically not known for sending clear and obvious signals; they tend to have a hard time translating their emotions into words.
-This is why it’s important to take a step back and try to recognize the signs that he might need more from your relationship.
+All of us may not send clear and obvious signals.
+They tend to have a hard time translating their emotions into words.
+This is why it’s important to take a step back.
+Try to recognize the signs that he might need more from your relationship.
 Here are a few to be on the lookout for:

 1. He’s Checked-Out Mentally

 When you first started dating, you could be talking about dirt and he would hang on to every word as if you were a poet.
-He wanted to talk about your day and what you had for breakfast but now, it feels as if you’re talking to a wall.
+He wanted to talk about your day and what you had for breakfast.
+But now, it feels as if you’re talking to a wall.
 You know you had an amazing connection but he doesn’t seem as interested as he once was.
-It’s difficult to pinpoint an exact moment that leads to disinterest but oftentimes, you just begin to notice patterns of behavior.
+It’s difficult to pinpoint an exact moment that leads to disinterest.
+Often, you just begin to notice patterns of behavior.
 It’s important to remember that there are a lot of reasons why a partner checks out and not all of them have to do with you.

-Life is stressful; balancing work and relationships come with a lot of anxiety that men typically do not like to discuss, or don’t know how to cope with effectively.
+Life is stressful- balancing work and relationships come with a lot of anxiety.
+Some men don’t like to discuss, or don’t know how to cope with effectively.
 Anxiety, depression, and stress can all come from overly-dependent relationships, so it’s essential to establish some independence outside of your relationship.
 Try to give each other some space if things feel tense or distant so you can both clear your heads.
 Then, talk it out.
 Nothing is worse than forced communication, so instead of beating around the bush, try having an open conversation with him about what’s going on in his life.
 Make the effort to understand him and he will notice it.

 2. He Doesn’t Want to Be Intimate